Jonathan2251/lbd/source/c++.rst

 "ATOMIC_LOAD_ADD_I8" when it meets IR "load atomic i8*".

 The "setInsertFencesForAtomic(true);" in Cpu0ISelLowering.cpp will trigger
-addIRPasses() of Cpu0TargetMachine.cpp, then createAtomicExpandPass() in addIRPasses() will create llvm IR ATOMIC_FENCE.
+addIRPasses() of Cpu0TargetMachine.cpp, then the createAtomicExpandPass() of addIRPasses() will create llvm IR ATOMIC_FENCE.
 Next, the lowerATOMIC_FENCE() of Cpu0ISelLowering.cpp will create Cpu0ISD::Sync when it meets IR ATOMIC_FENCE since "setOperationAction(ISD::ATOMIC_FENCE, MVT::Other, Custom);" of